The Montevideo Maru

 List written by Gordon Thomas post war.

 Thomas, McKechnie, Ellis and Creswick were housed outside the main camp at the Rabaul ice works.
 So this letter confirms eight other civilians remained in Rabaul after the sailing of the ship.
-Why was Chaplain May told by the Japanese that the trip was only going to take 4 or 5 days and that the ship had reached its destination?

 There are also the stories of the Japanese ships Akikaze and the Kowa Maru.
 In both cases, at the end of the war the Japanese claimed that POWs were being transported and had died when these ships were sunk by the Allies.
 Both these stories were proved to be false and in fact the POWs had been massacred.
 Which begs the question, if there was enough suspicion in the Australian War Crimes section in 1947 to reinvestigate the case of the Kowa Maru and the death of 32 men from Kavieng, surely the disappearance of over 1000 people, which the Japanese maintained was caused by the sinking of Montevideo Maru needed to be reconsidered.